LucianoAdonis/lucianoadonis.github.io/pages/lsp-chapter-1.md

 - Analyze scenarios and explore actionable solutions.

-# Why it does it have a certification?
+# Why Does It Have a Certification?

 Well, as mentioned before there is a **LSP V1.0** and **V2.0**, you can guess which one it's free.
 So the certification consists 4-Day 40-Hour Training program that it won't make you an expert but will help you to facilitate the workshops and have the tools to work with them.

-## Why Paying for it?
-It's Open Source
+And yes, you have to pay for it.

+## Wait, Wasn’t It Open Source?

 Yes, it’s expensive.
 And honestly?
 I’ve already spent ten times that amount on LEGO, so why not go the extra mile and get a certification?